 After the uncompute section, ancilla qubits allocated within the compute section will be invalid (and deallocated).
 The same holds when using CustomUncompute.

 Failure to comply with these rules results in an exception being thrown.

 '''

 init(engine)

+Initialize a Compute context.

 '''